prestodb/tempto/README.md

 For every available `Requirement` there is one possible `Fulfiller`.
 Currently that mapping is hard coded.
 All requirements and their corresponding fulfillers are packed into `tempto-core-all.jar`.
 In the future we envision separating requirements and their possible fulfillers into separate jars.

+## Acknowledgements

+A special thanks to the entire Hadapt team for inspiring the architecture of this framework.